Chujiao Ma

 Automating privacy

 Privacy has became an important area of concern in the past few years.
 Unlike security, privacy focuses more on the context and usage.
 Processes and countermeasures for privacy should be separated from but can be complementary to those for security.
-My work in this area ranges from coming up with de-identification process for data to privacy tools.
+My work in this area has been internal to Comcast thus far, from creation of de-identification guidelines to driving adoption of privacy tools for developers and developing privacy training to help shift privacy to the left.